Polygrant/kb_sdk/doc/kb_sdk_edit_module.md

     typedef [type definition] [TypeName]

 The type definition can either be another previously defined type name, a primitive type (string, int, float), a container type (list, mapping) or a structure.
-In this example we define a string named `contigset_id` and a structure named `CountContigResults` with a single integer field named `contig_count`.
+In this example we define a string named `contigset_id` and a structure named `FilterContigResults` with a single integer field named `contig_count`.

 We can use any defined types as input/output parameters to functions.
 We define functions using the `funcdef` keyword in this syntax:

-    funcdef method_name([input parameter list]]) returns ([output parameter list]);
+    funcdef method_name([input parameter list]) returns ([output parameter list]);

 Optionally, as we have shown in the example, your method can require authentication by adding that declaration at the end of the method.
 In general, all your methods will require authentication.